Is GLP-1 and GLP-3 Treatment Available Via Telehealth?

 You don’t need fancy technology.
 A smartphone, tablet, or computer with a working camera and microphone is sufficient.
 Internet access is obviously required—a stable WiFi connection or even cellular data typically works fine.
 Our platform is user-friendly and works across all major devices.

 If you’re not tech-savvy, don’t worry.
-We provide clear instructions before your first appointment, and our support team is available to help troubleshoot any technical issues.
+Most providers offer clear instructions before a first appointment, and their support teams help troubleshoot technical issues.

 Privacy and Security

-We take your privacy seriously.
-All telehealth consultations happen on HIPAA-compliant platforms that encrypt your data and protect your information.
-Your medical records are kept secure and confidential, just as they would be with an in-office provider.
-Your consultation is private—no one else can see your appointment or access your health information.
+Independent licensed providers take privacy seriously.
+Telehealth consultations typically happen on privacy-conscious platforms that encrypt data and protect information.
+With a provider, medical records are kept secure and confidential, just as they would be with an in-office provider, and consultations are private.

 Prescription and Medication Delivery

-One common question is whether medication can actually be mailed to you.
-Yes—once your provider has assessed you and determined you’re appropriate for treatment, your prescription is issued to our partnered pharmacy.
-Your medication ships directly to your address in discreet packaging.
+One common question is whether medication can actually be mailed.
+Yes—once an independent licensed provider has assessed a patient and determined treatment is appropriate, the prescription is issued to an independent pharmacy.
+The medication ships directly to the patient’s address in discreet packaging.
 This entire process is legal, legitimate, and secure.

 Medication typically arrives within 5-10 business days of your prescription being issued.
 You’ll receive tracking information so you know when to expect it.
 Your medication arrives with detailed instructions on storage (typically refrigerated), administration technique, and what to expect.